kubernetes/test-infra/prow/build_test_update.md

 go run k8s.io/test-infra/prow/cmd/mkpj --job=JOB_NAME --config-path=path/to/config.yaml
 ```

+Alternatively, if you have jobs defined in a separate `job-config`, you can
+specify the config by adding the flag `--job-config-path=path/to/job/config.yaml`.

 This will print the ProwJob YAML to stdout.
 You may pipe it into `kubectl`.
 Depending on the job, you will need to specify more information such as PR
 number.